In terms of location and ease of travel to the rest of Tokyo, the JR Kyushu Hotel Blossom Shinjuku is perfect.

 There are a few complaints about the high price of the breakfast at Jr Kyushu Hotel Blossom Shinjuku.
 So it’s up to you if you want to eat at Akasaka Umaya Shinjuku in the mornings.

 If adding breakfast isn’t in your budget, then there’s absolutely no need to worry.
-Since this hotel is located in Shinjuku, there is a vast number of coffee shops and other places to have breakfast.
+Since this hotel is located in Shinjuku, there is a vast number of coffee shops and other places to have breakfast (and if you can wait until lunch, you can eat tons of the best ramen in Shinjuku nearby too.

 My 2 Week Experience Staying at Jr Kyushu Hotel Blossom Shinjuku